 Now the count of winners and losers in trumps (Spades) is problematic because we cannot tell how the five missing trumps are lying.
-On a sunny day the ♠Q will fall doubleton on the ♠A K and we take five Spade tricks.
+On a sunny day the $ext{e}Q$ will fall doubleton on the $ext{e}A$ K and we take five Spade tricks.
 If it is pouring with rain one dastardly opponent has all five missing Spades and we have at least two losers.
 Aaaarrgghh!

-The normal expectation with such a suit is one loser and four winners - and that is if trumps break as evenly as is possible (one opponent with three and one with two).
+The normal expectation with such a suit is one loser and four winners.
+That is, if trumps break as evenly as is possible (one opponent with three and one with two).

-The ♥J lead is ominous as it tells us that the ♥A (and the ♥Q) lie with East.
+The $\checkmark$ J lead is ominous as it tells us that the $\checkmark$ A (and the $\checkmark$ Q) lie with East.
 Why?
 Well, in a suit contract, no one leads away from an Ace at trick one.
 The risk is too great as declarer could easily have the singleton King.